Home Privacy Policy Feedback Link to us Site Map

 Download version in Access 2000

-Let's take a look at the example.
+Let's look at the example.
 We have a BoxesReceived table that consists of the following fields: BoxTrack (this will be the sequential number), JobID, Task, NoofBoxes, DateReceived, TimeReceived, DueDate, DueTime, Receivedby.

 When we open the Access database, a form called frmAddBoxesReceived will automatically open that allows us to create multiple records in the BoxesReceived table.
 This form works as follows: